elennick/retry4j/README.md

 ### Backoff Strategy Config

-Retry4j supports several backoff strategies.
+Retry4j has built in support for several backoff strategies.
 They can be specified like so:

     //backoff strategy that delays with the same interval in between every try RetryConfig config = new RetryConfigBuilder()